OpenCAPI/ocse/README.md

-# ocse4_1b
+# ocse4_2

 OpenCAPI Simulation Engine 4.0

 --- ATTENTION ATTENTION ATTENTION ---
-This branch is for the development of OpenCAPI 4.0 features
+This branch is for the development of OpenCAPI 4.0 features: cache support

 Copyright 2015,2017 International Business Machines